MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/bad-server-name-connection-string-error.md

 ---
 title: Troubleshooting incorrect server name in connection string
-description: This article provides a workaround for the consistent authentication issue when a matching name is not provided during login. ms.date: 01/24/2024
+description: This article provides a workaround for the consistent authentication issue that occurs if a matching name is not provided during login. ms.date: 01/24/2024
 author: prmadhes-msft
 ms.author: prmadhes